cijalba/scan/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.